MicrosoftDocs/visualstudio-docs/docs/ide/codespaces/supported-features-codespaces.md

 * Code navigation* - Most commands supported, specifically Go To Base and Find in files with path specification not yet supported.
 * Quick Info* - colorization in quick info is not supported.
 * HTML, CSS, Razor editors* - Diagnostics, intellisense completion, quick info, smart indent.
 Currently no support for semantic colorization, navigation commands, etc.
-* JavaScript editor* - Script blocks (for example, JavaScript content in HTML files, CSHTML files, and similar) and semantic highlighting are not yet supported.
+* JavaScript editor* - Script blocks (for example, JavaScript content in HTML and CSHTML files) and semantic highlighting are not yet supported.
 Known issues with lightbulb features and linting.
 * CodeLens
 * Code snippets
 * IntelliCode

-### Application types and configuration
+## Application types and configuration

 Most application types and project configurations are supported, but you will need to edit your project code directly without the help of visual designers.
 For more configuration guidance, see [How to customize a codespace](customize-codespaces.md).